git-moss/DrivenByMoss-Documentation/Intuitive-Instruments/Exquis.md

 * The device should be auto detected.
 If you need to add it manually, select the in- and output with Exquis in the name.

-## Global Features

-The following controls in the 6th column are identical on all pages:

-* **Play**: Start/Stop playback.
-Double click to move play cursor to start of song.
-You can configure the behavior on stop in the preferences.
-* **CLips**: Toggles between the note and session view.
-* **Loop**: Toggles the arrnger loop on/off.
-Long press to activate the selection view.
-* **Record**: Start/Stop arranger recording.
-* **Left**: Undos the last action.
-* **Right**: Redos the last undone action.

 ## Knob Modes

 The knobs can control (device) parameters and the mixer.
 The different modes can be selected by pressing the knobs.

 * Press Knob 1: Activates Project parameter mode.
 Press again to toggle between parameters 1-4 and 5-8.
+Long press to toggle the Arpeggiator mode on/off.
 * Press Knob 2: Activates Track parameter mode.
 Press again to toggle between parameters 1-4 and 5-8.
 * Press Knob 3: Activates Cursor Device parameter mode.
 Press again to toggle between parameters 1-4 and 5-8.
 * Press Knob 4: Activates Track mode.
 Press again to activate Volume mode.